 Patient and Family Advisory Council

-The Patient and Family Advisory Council is chaired by Mrs. Brielle Lepp and works closely with the Department Head of Pediatrics, Dr. Laurence Givelichian.
+The Patient and Family Advisory Council is chaired by Mrs. Brielle Lepp and works closely with the Department Head of Pediatrics.
 The Council strives to make positive changes by cultivating respectful empowering partnerships between patients, families, leadership and staff.
 It advocates for changes that enhance the delivery of high quality compassionate patient and family centred care.

 • Promote improved relationships between patients, family and staff.